 Gather the ingredients.

-The perfect storm is a fabulous drink to mix up by the pitcher and it would be a great addition to a backyard barbecue.
-Simply increase each of the ingredients in proportion for the number of drinks you need (or to fill the pitcher), stir, and serve over ice.
+The perfect storm is a fabulous drink to mix up by the pitcher, and it would be a great addition to a backyard barbecue or summer gathering.
+Simply increase each of the ingredients in proportion for the number of drinks you need—or to fill the pitcher.
+Stir and serve over ice.
 You can even make a base mix of Grand Marnier and lime juice, then add the ginger beer in the serving glasses, letting each guest add as much they like to suit their taste.

 How Strong Is a Perfect Storm?

 Grand Marnier may be a sweet liqueur, but it's bottled at 80 proof, so it's just as strong as the average rum or vodka.
 That means the perfect storm may be a little stronger than you think, but it's still not bad.
 Though it will vary depending on how much ginger beer you pour, the drink mixes up to a pleasant 10 percent ABV (20 proof).
 It's like drinking a glass of wine, just far more flavorful!